nsafai/Tweet-Generator/README.md

 ## How can I try this?
 - Go to https://twt-generator.herokuapp.com -- it will automatically generate a 23 word sample from Edgar Allan Poe.
 - Refresh for another sample
-- If you want a longer sample, you can go to https://twt-generator.herokuapp.com/200 for a 200 word sample.
-(Note: This app is a WIP.
-It currently crashes above 1,000 words.)
+- If you want a longer sample, you can go to https://twt-generator.herokuapp.com/?num=200 for a 200 word sample.

 ## Milestones
 - [x] **1.
 Rearranging words from terminal output.** To test this, clone the repo and run `python3 rearrange.py some random words`